Companion (Doctor Who): Role

 Despite the fact that the majority of the Doctor's companions are young, attractive females, the production team for the 1963–89 series maintained a long-standing taboo against any overt romantic involvement in the TARDIS: for example, Peter Davison, as the Fifth Doctor, was not allowed to put his arm around either Sarah Sutton (Nyssa) or Janet Fielding (Tegan Jovanka).
-However, that has not prevented fans from speculating about possible romantic involvements, most notably between the Fourth Doctor and the Time Lady Romana (whose actors, Tom Baker and Lalla Ward, shared a romance and brief marriage).
 The taboo was controversially broken in the 1996 television movie when the Eighth Doctor was shown kissing companion Grace Holloway.
 The 2005 series played with this idea by having various characters think that the Ninth Doctor and Rose Tyler were a couple, which they vehemently denied.
 Since the series revival, the Doctor has kissed many of his companions, including Rose and Jack, although each instance was not necessarily in a romantic context (see also "The Doctor and romance").
-In series 2–3 of the revival, David Tennant as the Tenth Doctor and Rose have significant sexual tension.
+In Series 2 of the revival, the Tenth Doctor and Rose develop a romantic connection.
 Rose mentions sharing a mortgage with him if he were to ever be trapped with her in "The Satan Pit".
-At the end of series 2, in "Doomsday", Rose and the Doctor are forcibly separated.
-The Doctor "burns up a sun to say goodbye" and responds to Rose saying "I love you" with a cut-off sentence that is almost certainly "I love you too".
-Donna Noble vehemently denied a sexual interest in the Doctor when he invited her to join him and explained, "I just want a mate," which she misheard as "I just want to mate."
+At the end of Series 2, in "Doomsday", Rose and the Doctor are forcibly separated.
+The Doctor "burns up a sun to say goodbye" and Rose tells him "I love you".
 Rose and Martha each developed romantic feelings toward the Doctor.
 On the opposite side of the same coin, Amy reacted to the stress of her adventures by very aggressively trying to seduce the Doctor on the eve of her own wedding, despite being in love with her fiancé Rory; the Doctor forcibly pushed her off of himself, though she did not immediately cease her pursuit.
-The Eleventh Doctor romantically kissed Amy and Rory's daughter, sporadic companion River Song, jokingly proposed marriage to her, and soon married her.
+The Eleventh Doctor also formed a romantic connection with occasional companion River Song, later marrying her.